 In general, neither sex is more likely to have melanoma.

-It is possible for any breed of dog to get melanoma, but some breeds are overrepresented.
+Any breed of dog can get melanoma, but some breeds are overrepresented.
 Breeds that are diagnosed with melanoma more commonly include:1,4,5

 - Airedale Terriers